rmoss08/nutrition-calculator/README.md

 ## Setup

 1. Go to [Rapid API](https://rapidapi.com/calorieninjas/api/calorieninjas/) to get your API key
-2. Create a .env file in the repository's directory
+2. Create a .env.local file in the repository's directory
-3. In .env, add REACT_APP_RAPID_API_KEY=[ENTER YOUR API KEY HERE]
+3. In .env.local, add REACT_APP_RAPID_API_KEY=[ENTER YOUR API KEY HERE]
 4. Your API key is now setup.
 In the terminal, enter npm start to run the web app

 ## Available Scripts